 Du was convicted on June 11, 2004 of “inciting subversion of state power” for 175 words in 26 of his articles.
 Weeks before the 2008 Beijing Olympics, he was accused of violating the terms of his sentence by publishing more than 100 articles on the Internet, leaving the city, and receiving guests without permission from the police.
 Du is currently being held in Hanxi Prison, Wuhan City, Hubei Province.

-On July 8 2008, PEN American Center, PEN Canada, and the Independent Chinese PEN Center issued a report, read the rest
+On July 8 2008, PEN American Center, PEN Canada, and the Independent Chinese PEN Center issued a report, <a …read the rest